xmfbit/DQN-FlappyBird/README.md

 - Do not set `memory_size` too large(or too small).
 It depends on available memory in your computer.

-- I finetuned the model several times and change `epsilon` of ϵ-greedy exploration manually every time.
+- It takes a long time to complete training.
+I finetuned the model several times and change `epsilon` of ϵ-greedy exploration manually every time.

+- When choose action randomly in training, I prefer to 'DO Nothing' compared to 'UP'.
+I think it can accelarate convergence.
+See `get_action_randomly` method in `BrainDQN.py` for detail.

 ### Disclaimer